-All medication forms will be completed by the member of staff administering or applying the medication.
-Members of staff administering medication are required to ensure that parents complete the medication form with the date, time, dosage and their signature when medication has been given.
-All medication forms must be signed only by the parent who has parental responsibility.
+Members of staff administering medication are required to ensure that parents/ carers complete the medication form with the date, time, dosage and their signature when medication has been given.
+All medication forms must be signed only by the parent/ carer who has parental responsibility.

-A second member of staff is required to witness the administration of any medication to any child and is required to countersign once medication has been given.
-The parents/carers will be asked to sign the form in acknowledgement that the medication has been given to the child as required.
+A second member of staff is required to witness the administration of any medication to any child, taking care to check the medication used is for the intended child and the dosage is as prescribed on the Medication Form.
+Once this has been done, they are required to countersign.
+The parents/ carers will be asked to sign the form in acknowledgement that the medication has been given to the child as required.

 It is the parents' responsibility to ensure that the setting carries sufficient stock of their child's medication to allow for the safety and wellbeing of their child whilst at the setting.
-Little Jungle reserves the right to refuse entry to a child if it is felt that the stock is not sufficient enough to guarantee the child's safety whilst in our care.
+Little Jungle reserves the right to refuse entry to a child if it is felt that the stock is not sufficient to guarantee the child's safety whilst in our care.